chaitanyafam-prog/PYQ_Parser/README.md

 - Supports per-question editing, regeneration, removal, rubric review, and approved plain-text export.
 - Allows users to remove an uploaded paper and its corresponding indexed questions.

+## Typical workflow

+1. Create an account and sign in.
+2. Upload an optional syllabus PDF and one or more previous question papers, then select **Process question papers**.
+3. Enter the required topics, mark distribution, student year, and minimum Bloom's-level counts.
+4. Generate a draft, review or edit individual questions, and resolve any rubric warnings.
+5. Approve a valid draft and download it as a plain-text exam paper.

+For a mark distribution, use comma-separated entries such as `3 questions x 2 marks, 2 questions x 5 marks`.
+The number of requested questions is determined by this distribution; `Total marks` is checked by the rubric validator.

 ## Architecture

 | Component | Role |